sgassama/mongo-vault-secrets-demo/README.md

 ```
 ./scripts/mongod/teardown.sh
 ```
-This script cleans up the `mongo-vault-secret-injection` namespace.
+This script cleans up the `mvsd-mongod` namespace.
 It also removes the persistent volumes associated to each statefulset member.

 *********************************